joaocencio3/ApiCollection/Receitas/strogonoff.md

 ### Modo de preparo

-1. Do it
+1. Do not it
-2. Do it
+2. Do not it
-3. Do it too
+3. Do not it too
-4. Do it
+4. Do not it